-Raised in a strong military family, Evan has always focused on community and civic service as a major part of his life.
-While living in Virginia during elementary school, he asked classmates who attended his birthday parties to not bring gifts, but rather donations which could be presented to local non-profits, including the United Services Organization (USO), the relief fund for Hurricane Katrina victims, and the Semper Fi Wounded Marine fund.
+Raised in a strong military family, Evan has made community and civic service a major part of his life.
+During elementary school, he asked classmates attending his birthday parties to not bring gifts, but rather donations to local non-profits, including the United Services Organization (USO), the relief fund for Hurricane Katrina victims, and the Semper Fi Wounded Marine fund.
 In sixth grade, he led a donation campaign to collect shoes and school supplies for Afghan children in Kabul, Afghanistan, which his father, who was serving in Afghanistan, personally delivered.

 Evan has performed with his violin for more than 90,000 people since he began his musical outreach efforts at age 12.
-While attending Christ the King Catholic School in Tampa, Florida as a fifth grader, he played for a variety of charitable and non-profit functions as part of a small strings group.
+As a fifth grader in Tampa, FLorida, he played for a variety of charitable and non-profit functions as part of a small strings group.
 By sixth grade, he was performing for weekly mass at the Our Lady by the Bay chapel on MacDill Air Force Base as a way to regularly serve his religious community.

 Bringing joy and peace to others through his music inspired his musical engagement campaign.
 At age 12, after his grandmother suffered a debilitating stroke, Evan began to play for her in an assisted living facility, and he saw how it lifted not only her spirits, but the spirts of other patients around her.
 Playing for the elderly and disabled grew into a musical campaign that touches thousands annually.